 Being a Professional Killer who considers murder as part of his "job", James Bond at times doubts the morality of what he does and fears the potential of becoming just as evil and monstrous as his enemies.
 But despite taking a grim view, he refuses to let that shake his incredible loyalty to Her Majesty's Secret Service and country.

-Does happens to him in Licence to Kill.
+It does happen to him in Licence to Kill.
 It starts with Colombian drug lord Franz Sanchez feeding James Bond's longtime friend and ally Felix Leiter to a shark (after raping and killing his new bride), followed by Bond resigning from MI-6, briefly going rogue, and killing every member of Sanchez's organization in increasingly graphic ways.
+For once, Bond is not following orders, and is acting out of a thirst for revenge.

 The Anti-Villain from Law Abiding Citizen.
 In fact, it seems like illustrating this point was his entire plan (beyond the immediate revenge on the men who raped and murdered his family).
 Just look at his satisfied reaction to be turned down for a plea or any sort of deal at the end.
 He wanted to shake the system so hard, the broken bits would be exposed, showing everyone who would look the kind of monsters that people become and allow when they start making compromises on Justice.
 Also, he was nutso-bonkers.